-Recent achievements for the DeVL project between late 2017 – 2018 include:
+Recent achievements for the collaborative DeVL project with ARDC and NCI between late 2017 – 2018 include:

 Launch of an IGSN minting service that allows researchers to assign each of their samples with an International Geo Sample Number (IGSN) and store sample metadata online for future research.
 Alongside the data, additional analytical tools will be made available in 2019.

 Expansion of the IGSN minting initiative abroad and beyond geoscience, thanks to a $384k Sloan Foundation grant that has been awarded to Columbia University's Earth Institute.
 The team will work with ARDC, Datacite and CSIRO to help strengthen outcomes for environmental sciences, material sciences, agriculture, anthropology, archeology, and biomedicine.